 Related Webinar-On-Demand: Practical Steps to Deploying ZTNA webinar on-demand

-An essential principle of the Zero Trust approach to security is to maintain continuous visibility into the activities and behaviors of users and applications within the environment.
+An essential principle of the Zero Trust approach to cybersecurity is to maintain continuous visibility into the activities and behaviors of users and applications within the environment.
 Deep visibility is critical, as users constantly interact with applications, data, and resources throughout the course of normal operations.
 Environments are dynamic, and risk doesn’t end with initial authentication and authorization.

 A well-designed SIEM can provide the level of deep visibility required to ensure that the user remains trustworthy throughout the user’s cycle.
 Continuous collection of log data and telemetry, human alarm triage, and investigation of security analytics is an essential part of any Zero Trust strategy.